dalbay/Angular-and-NET_Core-Sample-App/README.md

 ### 4. Designing the Books Page

 - Go to ClientApp -> src -> app -> components -> books -> *books.component.ts* file.
-  Inside the ```BooksComponent``` class create a public array which is going to be used to hold all the books.
+  create a public array which is going to be used to hold all the books.
   ```TypeScript
 	import { Component, OnInit } from "@angular/core";